roberto-mardeni/vsonline/vs-online/how-to/browser.md

 ![Create Visual Studio Online plan](../images/create-plan-vso-01.png)

-Follow the prompts to select an Azure subscription to associate the plan with, an Azure resource group to create the plan in, an Azure region to geo-locate the plan in, and specify a name for the plan itself.
+Fill in the form to select an Azure subscription to associate the plan with, an Azure resource group to create the plan in, an Azure region to geo-locate the plan in, and specify a name for the plan itself.

 - **Subscription**: You can choose from any existing Azure subscription.
 - **Resource Group**: Your VS Online plan will be created in the existing Azure resource group selected.